wavefrontHQ/docs/pages/doc/query_language_reference.md

 <tbody>
 <tr>
 <td><a href="hs_histo.html">histo(<strong>&lt;timeWindow&gt;</strong>, <strong>&lt;hsExpression&gt;</strong>, &lbrack;,metrics|sources|sourceTags|pointTags|&lt;pointTagKey&gt;&rbrack;)</a></td>
-<td>returns a histogram distribution for a dime series descripted by the expression.
+<td>Returns a histogram distribution for the time series described by the expression.
 Charts that display results show the median unless you use the percentile() function to change that. </td>
 </tr>
 <tr>
 <td><a href="hs_median.html">median(<strong>&lt;hsExpression&gt;</strong>)</a></td>